AndreiBarsan/mpi-hpc/README.md

 The `config` directory contains configuration files such as (potentially dynamically generated) lists of machines to run the MPI code on.

+## A Few MPI Hints and Tips

+ * Make keeping track of which node is outputting what by passing the `--tag-output` flag to `mpirun`, thereby ensuring that every output line is prefixed with the ID of the node. `--timestamp-output` is self-explanatory and a nice addition, especially if you're not already using a dedicated logging library like `glog`.